KyberNetwork/kyber-pro/walkthroughs/basicsWalkthrough.md

 - You should be able to see the quote and buy/sell it on the Kyberswap testnet instance!

 **To Test Trades:**
- Go to ropsten.kyber.network , link your metamask account to the website by clicking on the metamask options.
+ Go to [kyberSwap](https://ropsten.kyber.network/swap/eth-knc) , link your metamask account to the website by clicking on the metamask options.
 You can swap KTT with various other tokens available on ropsten kyberswap, Transfer tokens to any other wallet as well.

 ## Next Steps